wso2/docs-is/en/docs/learn/configuring-single-sign-on-wsfed.md

     wso2server.bat run
     ```

-3. Log in using admin/admin credentials and create a new user called "Alex" with login permission.
+3. Log in to the management console using admin/admin credentials and create a new user called "Alex" with login permission.
 For instructions, see [Adding Users and Roles](../../learn/adding-users-and-roles#create-a-user).

     !!! info
         `admin` is the default administrative user in WSO2 Identity Server.